 Closed-loop systems or the artificial pancreas are more advanced than LGS and PLGS system and autonomously and gradually increase and decrease subcutaneous insulin delivery according to real-time sensor glucose levels.
 Such a glucose-responsive insulin technology aims to mimic physiology of the pancreatic beta cell by providing insulin delivery commensurate with acute individual metabolic needs.
 Closed-loop insulin delivery has the potential to reduce the burden of diabetes self-management.

 Closed-loop system components

+Overview

 Closed-loop systems consist of a glucose sensor, an insulin pump and a control algorithm which is either embedded in the pump or residing in a separate device, e.g. a smartphone (Figure 3).
 These components communicate wirelessly.
 The key component of a closed-loop system is the control algorithm, which directs insulin delivery according to real-time glucose levels while accounting for inter- and intra-subject variability, inherent sensor and insulin delivery errors as well as kinetic delays.
 Various algorithms have been developed and the two most commonly used are the proportional-integral-derivative control and the model-predictive control approach39.

+Proportional-integral-derivative control

 The proportional-integral-derivative algorithms adjust insulin delivery by considering deviations from a target glucose level (proportional component), the area under the curve between the measured and target glucose level (integral component), and the rate of change in the measured glucose levels (derivative component).

+Model predictive control

 The model predictive control algorithms employ a mathematical model of glucose regulation to predict glucose excursions.
 Insulin delivery is calculated by minimizing the difference between model-predicted glucose-concentrations and the target glucose levels over a pre-specified prediction time horizon.